Monksc/cupertino_rounded_corners/README.md

 # cupertino_rounded_corners

-A new Flutter package to make cupertino rounded corners also refrered to as squircles using a bezier path and having the two points in the corners
+A widget and border to make cupertino rounded corners also refrered to as squircles using a bezier path and having the two points in the corners.

 ## Getting Started